 Applicants should submit a personal statement that explains why they are applying and how their studies will contribute to the achievement of their personal objectives, including information about past achievements and challenges they have faced in their academic or professional life (minimum of 300 words, maximum of 500 words).

-Applicants who intend to pursue concentrations in Islamic Thought and Applied Ethics, Islamic Civilization and Societies, or Comparative Religions should submit a personal statement in English.
+Applicants who intend to pursue concentrations in Islamic Civilization and Societies or Comparative Religions should submit a personal statement in English.
 Applicants who intend to pursue a concentration in Contemporary Fiqh, or Contemporary Qur’anic Studies should submit a personal statement in Arabic.